 In 1975 he founded a heavy metal group called Armageddon.
 Energized by the group into delivering some of his best vocals on record, Relf looked poised for new success.
 Sadly, this was not to be.
 Dogged by ill health, Relf broke up the group and went home to recuperate.
 Instead, he met an ironic end.
 The man “who left the Yardbirds largely because of electric guitars” died on May 14, 1976, from being fatally electrocuted by an improperly grounded electric guitar, while rehearsing new material for the formation of his new band Illusion.
 He was only 33 years old.

-He was posthumously inducted into Rock and Roll Hall of Fame in 1992 with the Yardbirds.
+Keith Relf was posthumously inducted into Rock and Roll Hall of Fame in 1992 with the Yardbirds.
 He was represented by his widow April, and son Danny.

 April 9, 1976 – Phil Ochs was born on December 19, 1940 in El Paso, Texas.

 Being a 1960s protest singer-songwriter he wrote hundreds of songs and released eight albums.
 Politically, Phil described himself as a “left social democrat” who became an “early revolutionary” after the protests at the 1968 Democratic National Convention in Chicago led to a police riot, which had a profound effect on his state of mind.

 He performed at many political events, including anti-Vietnam War and civil rights rallies, student events, and organized labor events over the course of his career, in addition to many concert appearances at such venues as New York City’s Town Hall and Carnegie Hall.

 March 26, 1976 – Duster Bennett was born Anthony Bennett in in Welshpool, Powys, Mid Wales on September 23rd 1946.
 As a kid he was very interested in the blues and developed as an exceptional blues singer and multi-musician.